nayim21/TMSer/README.md

 some key concepts and techniques commonly used in time series analysis:
 Trend, Seasonality, Cyclical Patterns, Autocorrelation, Stationarity.
 In this project, EDA is done.
-*Reading dataset
+*Reading dataset /n
-*Analyzing the data
+*Analyzing the data /n
-*Checking for the duplicates
+*Checking for the duplicates /n
-*Missing Values Calculation
+*Missing Values Calculation   /n
-*Exploratory Data Analysis
+*Exploratory Data Analysis   /n

-This project uses some databases,then
+This project uses some databases, then
 *Import some library
 *load Database
 *Visualization